Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 The video for EFT/burst testing with the Haefely Axos 5 includes:

-• Connections to front and back of unit
+• Connections to the front and back of unit

 • Modifying testing criteria & levels